-- · the name of the generated file; - the algorithm to use for signing the request; this is automatically adjusted based on the key algorithm used in the KeyPair.
-For DSA the possible signing one is SHAlwithDSA, while for RSA keys the possible selections are: MD2WithRSA, MD5WithRSA, SHAlWithRSA. - the challenge the challenge-password attribute, which specifies a password by which the entity may later request certificate revocation.
+- the name of the generated file; - algorithm to use for signing the request; this is automatically the adjusted based on the key algorithm used in the Key Pair.
+For DSA keys the possible selections are: SHA1withDSA, SHA1WithDSA, SHA224WithDSA, SHA256WithDSA, SHA384WithDSA and SHA512WithDSA, keys the selections are: for RSA possible MD2WithRSA, SHA1WithRSAandMGF1, MD5WithRSA, SHA1WithRSA, SHA224WithRSA, SHA224WithRSAandMGF1, SHA256WithRSA, SHA256WithRSAandMGF1, SHA384WithRSA, SHA384WithRSAandMGF1, SHA512WithRSA, SHA512WithRSAandMGF1, RIPEMD128WITHRSA, RIPEMD160WITHRSA andRIPEMD256WITHRSA. - the challenge the challenge-password attribute, which specifies a password by which the entity may later request certificate revocation.